pdamodaran/m2x-javascript/README.md

 ## Building from Source Code ##

 The source code for this library is located in the ``src/`` directory.
 For better organization and loading of modules we use the AMD API.
-The source is then built to a single distributable file (non-AMD) to make usage easier.
+Using a small replacement of [require.js](http://requirejs.org/) called [almond](https://github.com/jrburke/almond) the source is then build into a single distributable file (non-AMD) to make distribution and usage easier.

-In order to build this library you will need two things:
+In order to build this library you will need two things (almond comes included in this repo inside the ``dist/``directory):

 * [node.js](http://nodejs.org/)
 * [require.js](http://requirejs.org/) (`npm install -g requirejs`)

-Once you have these installed go to the ``src/`` directory and run `r.js -o build.js`.
-If everything goes well you should now have a new `m2x.min.js` file in the library's root directory.
+Once you have these installed go to the ``dist/`` directory and run `./build.sh` (make sure the script has execute permissions).
+If everything goes well you should now have a minified file named `m2x-VERSION.min.js` file and a non-minified version named `m2x-VERSION.js` in the library's root directory.

 ## License ##